 Osmundson, John, “Camano Island – Succession of Occupation from Pre-Historic to Present Time” The Washington Archaeologist Vol. V, no. 4 April 1961, pp 2-18.

 Prasse, Karen, River Rail and Road A Pictorial History of Stanwood and East Stanwood.
 Stanwood, WA., Stanwood Area Historical Society, 2003.
 A short history of Stanwood and the role of transportation in its evolution as a town.
-Available from SAHS
+Available for purchase from SAHS $5.00

 Prasse, Karen.
 Camano Island.
 Images of America.
 Charleston, SC: Arcadia Pub, 2006.
 Over 200 photographs of Camano Island and its logging, sawmill agricultural and resort history.
 Available from SAHS and local bookstores.